sitespeedio/sitespeed.io/CONTRIBUTING.md

 needs to be sent to that project and then we will include the finalized javascript file in this project.

 ## Add a defect
-First, check the [defect/bug list](https://github.com/sitespeedio/sitespeed.io/issues?labels=bug&page=1&state=open) to make sure that it hasn't been filed yet.
+Please make sure you run the [latest version](https://www.npmjs.com/package/sitespeed.io) of sitespeed.io.
+Then check the [defect/bug list](https://github.com/sitespeedio/sitespeed.io/issues?labels=bug&page=1&state=open) to make sure that it hasn't been filed yet.

 If you find a defect, please file a bug report.
 Include the following:
  - Explain the bug/defect and what you where doing.